fut-infrastructure/implementation-guide/fsh-content/input/pagecontent/systematic-error-messages.md

 #### ehealth-communicationrequest

-- `COMMUNICATIONREQUEST_CONTEXT_NOT_MATCHING_PROCEDUREREQUEST`: The context for the CommunicationRequest: %s does not match the context of the referenced ProcedureRequest: %s
+- `COMMUNICATIONREQUEST_CONTEXT_NOT_MATCHING_SERVICEREQUEST`: The context for the CommunicationRequest: %s does not match the context of the referenced ServiceRequest: %s

 - `COMMUNICATIONREQUEST_SUBJECT_NOT_MATCHING_RECIPIENT`: Patient recipient: %s does not match the subject: %s

-- `COMMUNICATIONREQUEST_SUBJECT_NOT_MATCHING_PROCEDUREREQUEST`: The subject for the CommunicationRequest: %s does not match the subject of the referenced ProcedureRequest: %s
+- `COMMUNICATIONREQUEST_SUBJECT_NOT_MATCHING_SERVICEREQUEST`: The subject for the CommunicationRequest: %s does not match the subject of the referenced ServiceRequest: %s

 - `COMMUNICATIONREQUEST_EXCACTLY_ONE_RECIPIENT_SEARCHPRARAM`: Excactly one recipient search parameter required